europace/kex-market-engine-api/README.md

 - An adjustment message must be generated for each adjustment to inform the broker of the adjustment.
 - See fields <code>status.angepasst</code> and <code>meldungen</code>

-#### Credit assessment of the Antragssteller
+#### Credit assessment of the applicant

 - Including an overview of the accounted income and expenses and the calculated surplus/shortfall
 - See field <code>bonitaetscheck</code>

 #### Calculation of final conditions

-- Including redemption schedule
+- Including repayment plan
 - See fields <code>kredit</code> and <code>tilgungsplan</code>

 #### Vote on the feasibility of the application

 - Including consideration of the scores of external providers e.g. Schufa
-- In case of rejection, generating a message with reason for rejection
+- In case of rejection, generating a message with the reason for rejection
 - See fields <code>status</code> and <code>meldungen</code>

 #### Identification of documents to be submitted